Geostationary and geosynchronous satellites

 A gravitational field is a region where you find gravity.
 More precisely, the gravitational field is defined as a region of space where a mass experiences a force because of its mass.
 In this post, we will find out more about the Gravitational field strength with its definition, derivation, and formula.
 What is the gravitational […]

-Gravitation Numericals for class 9 – Solved Numericals on Gravitation
+Gravitation class 9 Numericals

 Find out the value of g from its formula